amisha1816/Semester-Capstone-Project/README.md

  - code "farmable" area 🦋 AS
     - certain areas only where player can farm🦋 AS
  - ability to use gardening hoe 🦋 AS
+ - photo edit character using hoe sprite animations 🦋 AS
+ - connect gardening hoe use certain key input AND only when we in "farmable area 🦋 AS
 - Farmers market:❗❗ AM (PLAN)
       - Code feature where character can go and sell off their farming goods ❗❗
       - This is so they can make money